eottabom/eottabom.github.io/aboutme.md

 ---

 My name is Yu-keun OH.
 I have the following skills:
-- Java, Python, Tensorflow, Keras, Elastic stack, k8s ...
+- Java, Spring, kubernetes, Envoy, Istio, Armeria, Python, Tensorflow, Keras, Elastic stack ...

 ### Experience
 Develop front-end and back-end in other small businesses ...